homepage

 then you learn the process making all that complexity is literally one equation z = z^2 + c.

-ok what if i change the exponent of the burning ship?
+btw if you zoom in at (-1.75, 0j) you will see the burning ship. what if i change the exponent of the burning ship?

 it looks contnuous i wonder if i can animate it morphing between them? this is z = (Re(z) + Im(z)j)^m + c with m from 1 to 6 and the original z = z^m + c with m = 1 to 5